puppetlabs/puppet-docs/source/pe/3.7/puppet_modules_manifests.markdown

 * A directory...
 * ...with a specific internal layout...
-* ...which is located in one of the puppet master's **modulepath** directories.
+* ...which is located in one of the Puppet master's **modulepath** directories.

-In Puppet Enterprise, the main modulepath directory for users is located at `/etc/puppetlabs/puppet/modules` on the puppet master server.
+In Puppet Enterprise, the main modulepath directory for users is located at `/etc/puppetlabs/puppet/modules` on the Puppet master server.

 ### Module Structure